mahhov/Hackathon/Readme.txt

+Quick 24hr hackathon project

 -this is a application where you RACE and FLY in 3d world.
--
 -style is very bad, but with some cleaning and commenting, it can be made manageable.
--
 -no outside library were used other than java.awt, swing, io.
--
--graphics made using java graphics2D
+-graphics made using java graphics2D (3d world -> 2d projection was done by me) -
--
--
 -
 -FEATURES: